Tel: 01803 862671

 Thank you.
 Your choice has been saved.
 You can change your preferences at any time.

-If you wish to register as a patient with the Leatside Surgery, please contact reception where you will be given the appropriate information and application forms.
-You will be required to present two forms of identification, one of which must be photographic.
+If you wish to register as a patient with the Leatside Surgery, please contact reception by telephone or e-mail (firstname.lastname@example.org), do not come in person.
+You will then be sent the appropriate information and application forms.
+We will need two forms of identification, one of which must be photographic.
 Patients register with the practice but may request to see any of the doctors.
 You do not have to see the named doctor, however, to help us to help you, we will identify one of our doctors as your ’usual doctor’ who will be the person mainly responsible for issuing repeat prescriptions.

 If you live within our Practice Area then you will be able to register with the practice.
 If you live outside the Practice Area you may still be able to register with us as part of our Out of Area patient scheme.
 If you live outside of the boundary please ask at reception to see whether you are able to register in this way.
 Children under the age of 16 are not able to be registered on the Out of Area registration scheme.

 All new patients are offered a health check with a member of the healthcare team to ensure that any required tests are up to date and that we have an accurate note of any repeat medication you may be taking.

 Medical treatment is available from the date of registration.
 Please contact reception for further information.
 If you have any specific communication needs that we need to be aware of please inform reception.

 If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
 After 14 days you will need to register as a temporary or permanent patient.

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice list and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that practice.